bravedave/dvc/src/dvc/views/docs/database-connections.md

 ## Specify the Connections

 #### SQLite
-If you only require SQlite, just create [application]/data/db.json as follows:
+If you only require SQlite:
+create [application]/data/defaults.json as follows:
 ```json
 {
 	"db_type" : "sqlite"
 }
 ```

+_[application]/data/db.json is also valid for these settings_

 #### Automatic Generation
 - The JSOn method maybe automated at the address [server]/install/db, it creates a db.json in the [application]/data folder